-Special Session Ends, Bills Move To Governor
+Special Session Ends, Bills Move to Governor

 House Bill 6, the transfer bill, overwhelmingly passed both the House and Senate.

-The most contentious bill in the package included a provision that strong armed the Governor to accept an offer from the operators of the private prison in Shelby.
+The most contentious bill in the package included a provision that strong-armed the Governor to accept an offer from the operators of the private prison in Shelby.
 Before the start of the special session, CoreCivic offered $30 million to help offset the state’s budget shortfall.
 The catch?
-The company would get a 10 year contract extension to operate the prison, despite objections of Democrats.
+The company would get a 10 year contract extension to operate the prison, despite objections from Democrats.

 Billings Representative Kelly McCarthy said the state has no business sending its inmates to a for profit prison whose owner has faced allegations of human rights abuses.